 When most of us think about living literature, we think about historical books.
 There are tons of scientific books that are written well enough to be considered living, too, though!
-In fact, I could probably list 100’s of them for you.
+In fact, I could probably list 100’s of living books to teach science for you.
 To get your library started with some of the best, I’ve included a Top 10 list for you in which I’ve been careful to cover several science topics.
 I know you’ll enjoy these!

 Living Books to Teach Science